Redundancy Matrix: Fair Selection Guide for Employers

 Ensure a fair redundancy selection process

-You’ll need to do the following to implement a fair redundancy selection procedure:
+As an outline, the following are the key steps to implement a fair redundancy selection procedure:

 1. Consult your employees about the criteria you plan to use so they can have a say in the process; if they feel like they contributed, they will be more engaged.